Ruth Cracknell: Screen

 Cracknell is best known for her role in the ABC television series Mother and Son.
-Written by Geoffrey Atherden, who previously had written The Aunty Jack Show, he based the series on the writer's own family experience.
+Written by Geoffrey Atherden, who previously had written for The Aunty Jack Show, the series was based on the writer's own family experience.
 Mother and Son first screened on 16 January 1984; it continued for six seasons for over a decade and is often repeated.
 Cracknell played an elderly woman, Maggie Beare, who was slowly becoming senile.
 She was cared for by her long-suffering younger son Arthur (Garry McDonald), to whom she was often indifferent but on whom she was also dependent and whom she often cynically played off against her self-centred older son Robert (Henri Szeps) and daughter-in-law Liz (played by Judy Morris).

-Cracknell appeared in film productions including opposite Chips Rafferty in the 1958 classic Smiley Gets a Gun, The Chant of Jimmie Blacksmith (1978), the 1983 The Night the Prowler in 1978 and The Dismissal as Margaret Whitlam in 1983.
+Cracknell appeared in film productions including opposite Chips Rafferty in the 1958 classic Smiley Gets a Gun, The Chant of Jimmie Blacksmith (1978), the 1983 The Night the Prowler (1978), and The Dismissal (1983) as Margaret Whitlam.
 Later in 1996, she starred opposite Toni Collette in Lilian's Story as Sydney eccentric Beatrice Miles.